Top topics on this page:

 However, if the defendant does not agree to a settlement, the case will move onto a trial.
 During a trial, a judge and/or jury will listen to both parties’ arguments and decide if the defendant is responsible for the child’s injury.

 Many cerebral palsy lawyers decide to pursue settlements over trial verdicts since they are less risky, time-consuming, and costly.
-If the trial does not rule in your favor, you will not win any compensation at all.
+You will not win any compensation if the trial does not rule in your favor.

 Your lawyer will fight to win as much compensation as possible on your behalf.
 You can trust your claim is in good hands when working with a CP attorney.